As well as being a member of the National Association of Almshouses, the Charity is a Registered Provider of Social Housing.

 What is almshouse accommodation?

 Almshouses are often described as the forerunner of both the Housing Association movement and Sheltered Housing.
-They are charitable housing schemes provided to enable people (usually the elderly) to live in a particular or chosen community.
+They are charitable housing schemes provided to enable people (usually older people) to live in a particular or chosen community.
 As well as being characterised by their charitable status, almshouses aim to support the continued independence of their residents.

 Who can apply for almshouse accommodation?